fishcus/KAP-manual/en/appendix/faq.en.md

 **Q: How to model multiple fact tables?**

 A: You can define one cube for each fact table, and use sub-query to query these tables together.
 Or use Hive view to join multiple fact tables into a wide table, then use this wide table to define models and cubes.
-Queries should be written aginst the wide table.
+Queries should be written based on the wide table.

 **Q: Does the number of segments affect the query performance?
 Can a large segment split into smaller ones?**

-A: The number of segments affects query performance to some extent, since every segment file must be scanned to complete a query.
+A: The number of segments affects query performance to some extent, since a query will be completed by scanned every segment files.
 It is recommended to perform segment merge on a regular basis in order to control the total number of segments.
-For this reason, a large segment does not need to split into smaller ones because it queries faster.
+For this reason, please properly plan the granularity of segment building.

 **Q: What if the source table schema changes?**